 A rendezvous with a dream, change of place, people, city and everything in between…

-Louis XIV, amongst the other things, was famous for his emphasis on fashion, art and culture.
+Louis XIV, amongst the other things, was famous for his emphasis on fashion, art, and culture.
 Even though the revolution marked the end of his monarchy, his attempts to embody France were far too surreal.
-The beginning of the 19th century, when the rest of the Europe was experiencing their own outbreaks, France and especially Paris had graduated its concerns to something much less definite and much more definitive.
+The beginning of the 19th century, when the rest of Europe was experiencing their own outbreaks, France and especially Paris had graduated its concerns to something much less definite and much more definitive.
 For a lover of art, culture and fashion, like me, Paris is thus, the dream.

 Some people move to a different place for a life, some for a lifestyle and the others for the opportunity; for me, even though Paris was all of those things, it was this profound happiness of being a part of the legacy.
 And I would be lying if I’ll say that I have always and just loved it here, I haven’t.
 I had just fully recovered from my prolonged jet-lag when I was to celebrate my twenty-second birthday.
 To put it modestly, it was nothing less than romantic.
 I dressed-up in the most beautiful Parisian summer outfit, added an artistic flair to my body language and went around in the city I had been dreaming of.